Centre agrees to clear FY21 pending GST compensation of Rs 11,400 cr in instalments: Karnataka CM | Politics

 - India

-Karnataka Chief Minister Basavaraj Bommai has said the Centre has agreed to give last year's pending GST compensation of Rs 11,400 crore at the earliest in instalments.
+Karnataka Chief Minister Basavaraj Bommai on Saturday said the Centre has agreed to give last year's pending GST compensation of Rs 11,400 crore at the earliest in instalments.

-His statement came after meeting Union Finance Minister Nirmal Sitharaman in the national capital on Friday.
+His statement came after meeting Union Finance Minister Nirmal Sitharaman in the national capital.

 He said the funds are required urgently to meet the Covid-19 and other expenses in the state.